liyong31/RALearning/README.md

 ```

 - **id**: numeric identifier of the location.
-- **register valuation**: a list of the values currently stored in the registers at that location.
+- **register valuation**: a list of the values currently stored in the registers at that location. **Note** this field is only an annotation and will not be used.
   - Example: `"[0.0]"` means the automaton has one register storing `0.0`.
 - **accepting**: Boolean indicating whether the location is accepting.

 Example: